How to Refresh Your Restaurant Brand

 Step Two: Do the Dang Thing

 So where do you start?
 You start by deploying the teams.
-Right off the bat, the branding team, the general manager, and the kitchen operator should begin to define and finesse their departments to align with the positioning of the brand.
+Right off the bat, the branding team, the general manager, and the kitchen operator should begin to define and finesse their departments to align with the newly established brand position.

 If you hired a restaurant branding firm like ours with interior capabilities, they kick off their process, which should be clear and proven time and time again.
 Our design team begins with logo development, and then moves to menu design and website design and development, and then moves on to the creation of any other restaurant materials that need the touch of the design crew.

-At the same time, our interior team is working with the architect to examine the customer journey.
-For our clients, we work with experienced restaurant architectural firms who are experienced in space requirements for optimal restaurant flow and flexibility.
+At the same time, our interior team is working with the architect to examine the customer journey and pinpoint areas of possible impact.
+For our clients, we work with restaurant architectural firms who are experienced in space requirements for optimal restaurant flow and flexibility.
 Both parties work together to distill the customer journey and pinpoint what the customer should experience at different turns throughout their visit.
 Working together, a floor plan is finalized for front and back of house.

-Next, our interior team plans interior finishes, furniture, lighting, and environmental graphic design needs, as well as future marketing systems.
-From there, the interior team works with the architect to get construction plans to a final state, ready to pass off to permitting and the general contractor.
+Next, our interior team takes the established floor plan and plans interior finishes, furniture, lighting, and environmental graphic design needs, as well as future marketing systems.
+From there, the interior branding team works with the architect to get construction plans to a final state, ready to pass off to permitting and the general contractor.

 The architect can also develop 3D renderings to get a truer sense of the interior layout, or if you want to spend the big bucks, you can utilize virtual reality to see and experience the space.

-Once the construction plans are finalized, we kick off construction.
+Once the construction plans are finalized, it’s time to build.
 As this phase progresses, it’s important to do testing as certain areas are brought to life to make sure flow and customer journey are without frustration.
 Making adjustments on the fly could be essential to success.

 During the construction phase, the restaurant branding firm will continue the development of all the restaurant materials, including cups, to-go bags, employee attire, merchandise design, menu boards, interior signage, exterior signage, and what seems to be a million more little things.